zalenix/portaldocs/portal-sdk/generated/top-blades-resourcemenublade.md

 For answers to frequently asked questions, see [portalfx-extensions-faq-resourcemenu.md](portalfx-extensions-faq-resourcemenu.md).

-If there are any issues please reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Issues with Resource Samples">Ibiza Menu Blade</a>.
+If there are any issues please reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Issues%20with%20Resource%20Samples">Ibiza Menu Blade</a>.

 **What does the resource menu provide that a menu blade does not?**